ikazreal21/Axielore/README.md

 # Axielore

-A social Media App using Only WSGI
+A Social Media App Centering About NFT Posting and Axie Posting built on top of Django